mitre/GraphEx-Web-Automation-Plugin/README.md

 # Advanced Playwright Nodes

 Web automation, particularly with tools as advanced as Playwright, offers an array of features that often go unnoticed by many.
-To truly harness the power of the `graphex_webautomation_plugin` and Playwright, it's crucial to delve deeper into the advanced nodes the plugin provides.
+To truly harness the power of the `graphex-webautomation-plugin` and Playwright, it's crucial to delve deeper into the advanced nodes the plugin provides.
 A deeper understanding the playwright framework can be found [here](https://playwright.dev/python/docs/api/class-playwright).

 ## Locators